-Membership norms may have positive aspects, as emphasized in studies of networks and the success of diasporas: reducing transaction costs, especially information costs, via trust, hence helping to access to markets, capital and credit markets.
+Membership norms may have positive aspects, as emphasized in studies of networks and diasporas: reducing transaction costs, especially information costs, via trust, hence helping to access to markets, capital and credit markets.
 In Sub-Saharan Africa for example, common membership based on ethnicity may generate efficient insurance devices.
 It helps to smooth market imperfections, information asymmetries in obtaining supplier credit, and the running of manufacturing firms or entering into trading activities (Fafchamps 2000, 2003).
-In many developing countries, group membership in the absence of a democratic welfare state is a quasi-asset that creates a demand and supply (religions, professional or territorial associations, ethnic affiliations, etc.), which explains its resilience in contexts of poverty.
-Groups adapt and may use old forms of enforcement that are filled with new contents.
+In many developing countries, group memberships in the absence of a democratic welfare state are quasi-assets that create a demand and supply (religions, professional or territorial associations, ethnic affiliations, etc.), which explains their resilience in contexts of poverty.
+Groups adapt and may use old forms of enforcement that are filled with new contents30.